Dr. Sebastian Seelmann-Eggebert, an internationally recognized authority on international arbitration, represents companies, individuals, and States.

-- An SCC arbitration in which the claimants claimed more than US$6 billion for alleged breaches of the ECT (Littop Enterprises Limited and others v.
-Ukraine).
-The tribunal unanimously dismissed the case, which was the largest ever brought against Ukraine, for lack of jurisdiction
+- Ukraine in an SCC arbitration in which the claimants claimed more than US$6 billion for alleged breaches of the ECT (Littop Enterprises Limited and others v.
+Ukraine), the largest case ever brought against Ukraine.
+The tribunal unanimously dismissed the case for lack of jurisdiction

 - Strabag, a major Austrian construction company, in securing a €100 million arbitral award (including the majority of its legal costs) in an ICSID Additional Facility arbitration against Libya brought under the Libya – Austria BIT (Strabag SE v.
 Libya)

-- The Republic of Croatia in three investment arbitrations related to the gaming, sports, real estate, and tourism industries
+- The Republic of Croatia in four investment arbitrations related to the gaming, sports, real estate, and tourism industries

 - The Republic of Macedonia in three investment arbitrations related to the financial services, agriculture and food, and energy industries

-- Ukraine in four investment arbitrations related to the oil and gas, aviation, and shipbuilding industries
+- Ukraine in three further investment arbitrations related to the oil and gas, aviation, and shipbuilding industries

 - The Kingdom of Saudi Arabia in an investment arbitration related to the construction industry